The Texas Shoot-Out began over 40 years ago when a group of Texas Firefighters organized a bow hunt for Javelina at the Callahan Ranch.

 CALLING JAVELINA

 Calling javelina is a great way to increase your chances to harvest a javelina.
 First get a call, Hydel javelina calls are really good.
 If you can’t find one, just pull out the cotton tail or jack rabbit call.
 To call javelina you are going to over blow the call in a loud squalling technique.
-Just think about a baby that is not happy or the very unruly child in the resturant.
+Just think about a baby that is not happy or the very unruly child in the restaurant.
 That is the sound you want to make.

 Calling works in two ways.
 First find (see) a group of javelina, get down wind and start calling.
 Keep it up for several minutes so the javelina can locate you.